 What is nicotinamide adenine dinucleotide (NAD+)?

 One way NAD+ seems to exert its health-promoting properties is by helping sirtuins do their job.
 Sirtuins are a class of proteins that regulate biological pathways, turn certain genes on and off, and help protect cells from age-related decline.
-For example, NAD+ increases the activity of SIRT1, which has been found to induce the formation of new mitochondria and extend life span, as well as SIRT6, which helps maintain the length of telomeres (the end caps on DNA)—longer telomeres are associated with longevity.
+For example, NAD+ increases the activity of one type of sirtuins, SIRT1, which has been found to induce the formation of new mitochondria and extend life span, as well as SIRT6, which helps maintain the length of telomeres (the end caps on DNA)—longer telomeres are associated with longevity.*

-1. Calorie restriction
+1. Calorie Restriction

 Restricting calories (20 to 30 percent less than what you normally consume) and fasting have been shown to increase NAD+ levels and increase activation of SIRT1.
 This SIRT1 activation, scientists say, is why calorie restriction has been associated with increased life span in animal studies.
 However, drastically cutting your calories or fasting for prolonged periods of time isn't realistic or advisable for most people.
-There is some speculation that intermittent fasting diets and low-carb ketogenic diets may have a similar impact on NAD+ levels—while being much more sustainable—but more research needs to be done to confirm this.
+There is some speculation that intermittent fasting diets and low-carb ketogenic diets might have a similar impact on NAD+ levels—while being much more sustainable—but more research needs to be done to confirm this.

 2. Supplements containing nicotinamide riboside (NR)

-Additionally, there are some things you can do that may help maintain NAD+ levels—even if they don't necessarily increase them.
+Additionally, there are some things you can do that can help maintain NAD+ levels—even if they don't necessarily increase them.
 For example, UV rays damage skin cells and your body uses NAD to repair that damage.
 Therefore, wearing sunscreen or protective clothing can help minimize that damage and preserve NAD+.
-A healthy, whole-food-based diet and a regular exercise routine (especially HIIT-type workouts) can't hurt, either—as they both boost the health of your mitochondria and may help your body use NAD+ more efficiently or sparingly.
+A healthy, whole-food-based diet and a regular exercise routine (especially HIIT-type workouts) can't hurt, either—as they both boost the health of your mitochondria and help your body use NAD+ more efficiently or sparingly.

 The bottom line on NAD+ and your health.